1. Is it safe and secure to register over the internet?

-On May 19, the average high temperature in Cleveland is 69 degrees Farenheit.
+During the third weekend in May, the average high temperature in Cleveland is 69 degrees Farenheit.
 The low is 49 degrees.
 It's often chilly in the morning, but warms up rather quickly.
 Layers are advised for all runners!
 For more details, please click here for the National Weather Service page.

 29. Is the Rite Aid Cleveland Marathon a Boston Marathon qualifier?

 YES!
 Our marathon course is measured and certified, and runners who meet the required Boston Marathon finisher's times at our race can qualify for Boston.